-ACCT 4455.1(.2) Financial Accounting Seminar or
+\ACCT 4455 Financial Accounting Seminar

-ACCT 4470.1(.2) Management Accounting Seminar Six (6) credit hours in Accounting electives - see Note (ii) below
+\ACCT 4470 Management Accounting Seminar

+\Six (6) credit hours in Accounting electives - see Note (ii) below

-MGMT 4489.1(.2) Strategic Management Twelve (12) credit hours in non-Commerce electives Six (6) credit hours in free electives - see Note (iii) below
+Twelve (12) credit hours in non-Commerce electives Six (6) credit hours in free electives - see Note (iii) below

-- Students cannot receive credit for both ACCT 3332 and ACCT 3333. - (ii) CISY 2324.1(.2), CISY 3326.1(.2), or CISY 4435.1(.2) as well as ACCT 3357.1(.2) or any 4000 level course in Accounting not used to fulfill other requirements may be used to satisfy this requirement. - (iii) CMLW 3202.1(.2) is normally required by professional accounting associations.
+- Students cannot receive credit for both ACCT 3332 and ACCT 3333. - (ii) CISY 3326, or CISY 4435 as well as ACCT 3357 or any 4000 level course in Accounting not used to fulfill other requirements may be used to satisfy this requirement. - (iii) CMLW 3202 is recommended for those pursuing the CA designation.

-Students with a grade of D and ACCT 2242.1(.2), ACCT 3341.1(.2) or ACCT 3342.1(2) are advised against pursuing an Accounting major.
+Students with a grade of D in ACCT 2242, ACCT 3341 or ACCT 3342 are advised against pursuing an Accounting major.

-2241.1(.2) Introductory Financial Accounting
+2241 Introductory Financial Accounting

-Prerequisite: Fifteen (15) credit hours, including MGMT 1281.1(.2) or appropriate work experience determined in advance by the Chairperson of the Department.
+Prerequisite: Fifteen (15) credit hours, including MGMT 1281 or appropriate work experience determined in advance by the Chairperson of the Department.